vectordotdev/vector/website/docs/reference/sources/socket.md

 ### address

 The address to listen for connections on, or "systemd#N" to use the Nth socket passed by systemd socket activation.
+Valid for "tcp" and "udp" sockets.

 </Field>